maxmilton/trackx/README.md

 - Node.js Support
   - `v8.9.0` and above tested, but the node client may work in older versions too
-  - Deno support is in the works (use modern client)
+  - Deno support is in the works (use modern client) -->

 ## Bugs

-Please report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/trackx/issues).
+Report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/trackx/issues).

-If you have questions or need help, start a [discussion on GitHub](https://github.com/maxmilton/trackx/discussions).
+If you have questions or need help, [ask in our community](https://github.com/maxmilton/trackx/discussions).

 ## Changelog